CarlosChicata/data_world_portfolio/Concepts/Data warehouse/README.md

 ## Maximum capacity

 The capacity of enviroment is meaning by combination with a fair parameters: volumen of data, number of users, workload complexity.

+# The life cycle of data

+There is a life cycle of data as it enters the corporation and then is used there.
+It makes sense to match the life cycle of data to the different technologies found in the corportation based in usage of data.

 # References